sgunadhya/blog/content/review/city_and_the_city.md

 cities occupy the same physical space, but in an unclear metaphysical realm these cities are different from each other.
 There are subtle cues in architecture, culture and speech from which the citizens figure out which city is where.
-There are areas where the two cities overlap which are called as cross hatch.
+There are areas where the two cities overlap which called cross hatch.
 The citizens from one city cannot move into another.
-The act of stepping in another city is considered a severe violation known as the Breach.
+The act of stepping in another city is a severe violation known as the Breach.

 Ul Qoma and Bes´zel have different languages and culture.
 Bes´zel is ostensibly an older city with richer history.
 The names of citizens in Bes´zel seem to